PREPROCESS DATA BY TEXT SIMILARITY

 When NORMALIZE times out, the results that have been processed up to that point will be displayed.

-Head to Extensions > Flookup Data Wrangler > Match and Merge Functions > FUZZYMATCH in your spreadsheet menu.
+Head to Extensions > Flookup Data Wrangler > Lookup and merge > FUZZYMATCH in your spreadsheet menu.

-Primary range: Select range of one or more columns, containing one or more rows and click "Grab selected range".
+Primary range: Select range of one or more columns, containing one or more cells and click "Grab selected range".

 Secondary range: Select a separate range of one or more columns and then click "Grab selected range".